Galactus22625/JiraTicketScripts/README.md

-# Jira Ticket Generator
+# Jira Ticket Scripts.
-Generate CSV files with generated Jira Ticket information to import into Jira for volume testing
+Generate CSV files with generated Jira Ticket information to import into Jira for volume testing using GenerateCSV.py Automatically update tickets with UpdateTickets.py

-## Use
+## Use (GenerateCSV.py)
 In Order to generate CSV File, run
 >python3 GenerateCSV.py {[Project Name] [Project Key] [Number of Tickets]}